Bankruptcy Understanding The Basics

 Bankruptcy does not mean that you will be out on the street living in a cardboard box.
 Be aware that the laws for bankruptcy are different from state to state; however, every state has exemptions in place that protect specific assets from being seized when an individual files for bankruptcy.

 Some examples of these assets include your home, your vehicle (this is based on the present value of it), your clothing, household belongings and money that has been saved in certain types of retirement plans.

 No one will ever extend me credit in the future.

 Bankruptcy does place a black mark on your credit history that can remain that way for up to a ten year period.
 The good news is that you will still be able to apply for credit and your chances of getting credit are within your reach.
 The bad news is that the credit card offers you receive will come from lenders who will charge you interest rates that will be high.

 Be aware that you are not likely to qualify for an unsecured credit card until you have established that you are committed to paying all of your bills on time.

 Could take some time.

 What you should do is apply for a secured credit card which means that you provide the funds that you use to borrow from.
 Use the card once in a while and pay the total amount back right away.

 After a year or thereabouts, approach the credit card company about applying for an unsecured credit card.
-If the company says no then don't fall into despair.
+Don't despair if they do decline your application.
 Continue to demonstrate to them that you are a responsible and trustworthy credit cardholder.
 Give it six to eight months and then try again.